-@HARMONYCIRCLESG
+@ @HARMONYCIRCLESG

-WWW.HARMONYCIRCLE.SG

-ous le

-us Confidence

-he Racial and
+www.harmonycircle.sg

+VISION

+To be networks of trust that unite people regardless of race and religion. ous le

+MISSION

+TO BUILD

+Build familiarity and strengthen relationships among and between ethnic, religious and community leaders. us Confidenc he Racial and

-n 30 July 2022,
+n 30 July 202

-the backdrop of

-serves as a localacial and religious
+TO PROMOTE the backdrop serves as a lo

-presence in
+Promote mutual understanding and appreciation of the different religions, cultures, and practices among Singaporeans. acial and relig presence in

-ts as the bridge nd community iaith and internese activities, we ns' understanding and practices.
+ts as the brid

+TO FACILITATE nd community aith and inter

+Facilitate collaborations among and between ethnic, religion, and community groups for social and community causes. nese activities ns' understan and practices

-e has more than alumni comprising unity partners estimated 1,400 ganisations.
+e has more th

+TO MAINTAIN alumni compr unity partner

+Maintain social cohesion and instil solidarity in times of racial and religious tensions and conflicts. estimated 1,40 ganisations.

+CORE VALUES

-CORE VALUES To accomplish our mission, the following core values and beliefs will guide our actions and decisions.
-COOPERATION We will work with each other to serve the larger community.
+To accomplish our mission, the following core values and beliefs will guide our actions and decisions.

+COOPERATION

+We will work with each other to serve the larger community.
 In doing so, we will strengthen trust and friendship amongst ourselves and our communities through more interactions and shared experiences.

+HARMONY

-HARMONY We are amicable and comfortable in each other's company and will work towards enlarging our common space.
-RESPECT We are considerate and sensitive towards each other, and respect each other's religion, culture, and practices.
+We are amicable and comfortable in each other's company and will work towards enlarging our common space.

+RESPECT

+We are considerate and sensitive towards each other, and respect each other's religion, culture, and practices.
 We will also strive to inculcate this value in our respective communities.

+TRUST

-TRUST We value our friendship and will stand by each other in times of need.
+We value our friendship and will stand by each other in times of need.
 We place confidence in each other to act responsibly in the best interest of the larger community, regardless of race or religion.